PragmaticPhil/create_microbit_image/README.md

 You can also 'fling' your images / animations onto a micro:bit that is connected over serial.
 Its quite cool, tbh!

-Read SETUP_INSTRUCTIONS to get it onto your machine.

 NB: